Contact InfoAgness, Oregon 97406

 Hiking, birding, and wildlife viewing are popular among guests to this lookout.
 Seasonal changes envelope the area as snow melt gives rise to spring time flowers, and vivid autumn colors welcome a landscape blanketed with snow.

-The Panther Ridge Trail is accessible from the facility and follows an old Native American travel corridor.
+The Panther Ridge Trail is accessible from the facility and follows an historic Native American travel corridor.
 Approximately 95% of this trail is within the Wild Rogue Wilderness, and is closed to any kind of motorized vehicles or equipment.
 The trail travels under magnificent stands of old-growth timber and through rhododendron and scrub oak undergrowth.

 Another notable trail is the nearby Coquille River Falls Trail.
 The hike switches back and forth through a virgin stand of undisturbed Douglas-fir, hemlock, and Port-Orford cedar trees, ending at the Coquille River Falls.
 Learn more about the geology of waterfalls along the Coquille River.